Fedor Linde: Milyukov note

 An outraged Linde saw the Milyukov note as a betrayal to the February Revolution's promise to end the Great War and Tsarist autocracy.
-He led a battalion of Finland Regiment in April in an armed demonstration to the Marinsky Palace, in the expectation that the Soviet would takeover Russian Provisional Government and establish Soviet power and demand the arrest of the government.
+He led a battalion of the Finland Regiment in April in an armed demonstration to the Marinsky Palace, in the expectation that the Soviet would take over the Russian Provisional Government and establish Soviet power and demand the arrest of the government.
 By the time they had arrived at Marinsky, his regimental detachment had been accompanied by angry soldiers from Moscow and Pavlov regiments, swelling to 25,000 men.

 Linde's "show of power" was improvised, but he was convinced that the Soviet Executive would approve of his actions in light of the April Theses.
 The Executive, however, passed a resolution in which they condemned Linde's actions, saying that the Soviet was not ready to assume power but should rather help the Provisional Government reassert its authority.
-Linde was denounced in the right-wing press a "Bolshevik" in the wake of the events, depicting his demonstration as a bloody coup attempt – even though it had dissolved peacefully after having been ordered to do so by the Soviet.
+Linde was denounced in the right-wing press as a "Bolshevik" in the wake of the events, depicting his demonstration as a bloody coup attempt – even though it had dissolved peacefully after having been ordered to do so by the Soviet.